biggie-boss/LoreRim/README.md

 - The All Maker follower replaced with Bonuses from The All Maker Stones are doubled.
 Gain up to 10% weapon damage while having an unused All Maker Stone Power.
 Devotee also gets double effects from doomstones (this stacks with the Aetherian Crown buff)
 - The Hist re-added health buff (50 all attributes), up to 100 when using sleeping tree sap.
 Devotee also gets up to 20x longer sleeping tree sap buff.
 - The Magna Ge - Devotee also gets 10% stronger cloak and alteration spells.
 - The Old Ways - Devotee ability (dragon form) is non-crafting, but only costs 1 favor per hour.
 Also Owl totem is 20% enchantment cost reduction instead of both enchantments and spells.
+Follower now gets 10% damage deal/10% less received in full forsworn armor.
 - Vaermina - Devotee also gets: Illusion spells are up to 10% stronger when not rested.
 - Vivec blessing dropped to +15 Stamina/magicka.
 Follower also gives Light attacks deal up to 30% more damage.
 Devotee: Critical hit damage and chance is increased up to 20% when not power attacking.
 Your 3 main attributes are always trying to pull each other into equilibrum (if 1 stat drops significantly lower than the other 2, it will regen faster).
 - Vivec equilibrium:  0-25% all h/m/s, 25-50% all h/m/s, 50-75% all h/m/s, 75-100% all h/m/s.